 In summer 2018, Google renamed its AdWords platform to be Google Ads.
 They chose the new name to spread out over more features than just text ads on Google searches.
 The full platform helps you advertise through product listings, display, and even video integrations on YouTube.

-So while many people are more familiar with "Google AdWords," we will use the new name Google Ads from here out.
+So while many people are more familiar with "Google AdWords," we will use the name Google Ads from here out.

 There will be many lessons in this article that you can carry over to display and video ads.
 However, the main focus of this tutorial will be Google Ads search campaigns.